lakki12233/CiSTUP-Summer-Internship/README.md

    python app.py
    ```

-2. The backend server should start running at `http://localhost:5000`.
+2. The backend server should start running at [http://localhost:5000](http://localhost:5000).

+### Frontend Server

-3. Open a new terminal window and navigate to the frontend directory:
+1. Open a new terminal window and navigate to the frontend directory:

    ```
-   cd frontend
+   cd FrontEnd
    ```

-4. Install the frontend dependencies:
+2. Install the frontend dependencies:

    ```
    npm install
    ```

-5. Start the React development server:
+3. Start the React development server:

    ```
    npm start
    ```

-6. The frontend server should start running at `http://localhost:3000`.
+4. The frontend server should start running at [http://localhost:3000](http://localhost:3000).

-### Testing the Application
+## Testing the Application

-1. Open your web browser and go to `http://localhost:3000`.
+1. Open your web browser and go to [http://localhost:3000](http://localhost:3000).

 2. You will see the web application interface with options to upload an image and view the processed image.